High cholesterol is a higher than normal level of cholesterol in the blood. It is more common in adults but can occur in children.

 Screening tests help doctors identify children who have high cholesterol.
 The screening recommendations are:

 Note: Normal cholesterol levels are different for children than for adults.
 The doctor will use different cut-off points for diagnosing high cholesterol in your child.
+If the values are high, they will be repeated when your child has been fasting.

 In addition to the blood test, the doctor will: